lim74/LncDC/README.md

 ```
 python setup.py install
 ```
-If you want to install the required side-packages in a certain conda environment, make sure the environment is activated.
+If you want to install the required side packages in a certain conda environment, make sure the environment is activated.

 ## Requisite check
 ```